faizan12123/Joke-Sharing-Platform/README.md

 ```

 ## GETTING STARTED
 [1] To use Trenc, you must have valid credentials.
-Log in using pre-exisitng credentials or create a new account.
+Go to the "/login? route from the URL and Log in using pre-exisitng credentials or create a new account.

 [2] Once you are logged in, you can:
 - explore jokes